emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 --------------------

 Emscripten's goal is to generate the fastest and smallest possible code.
-For that reason it focuses on compiling an entire project into the single file, avoiding dynamic linking when possible.
+For that reason it focuses on compiling an entire project into a single Wasm file, avoiding dynamic linking when possible.

 By default, when the `-shared` flag is used to build a shared library,